Renowned jazz festival to deliver hybrid event in response to Covid-19 restrictions

 The festival concerts will be live streamed to local care homes, as an offer to an audience who are normally not able to attend.
 Festival goers will also be able to order food and drink via the TicketCo app.

-TicketCo TV is a pay-per-view live streaming service that was launched during lock down to help event organisers.
+TicketCo Media Services is a pay-per-view live streaming service that was launched during lock down to help event organisers.
 It enables promoters and venues to book performance artists and to broadcast exclusive pay-per-view events via the internet on their own TV channel.

 Mr Kvernhaug added: “The world is different and as an organizer we have to deal with this.
-Live streaming through TicketCo TV allows us to make our concerts available in a different format, and we want to use that opportunity.”
+Live streaming through TicketCo Media Services allows us to make our concerts available in a different format, and we want to use that opportunity.”